OUGenomics/Bioinformatics-ARET-July2018/Section-3/readme.md

 ```sh
 usearch -usearch_global CAM_SMPL_SRA022063.fa -db SSURef_111_candidate_db.udb -id 0.7 -fastapairs COM_SMPL_Fhits.fasta -strand both
 ```
 You will also need to process the file.
-We'll have to do it slighlty differently, because I am using a fasta instead of a fastq file.
-You'll need to grap a perl script and run several shell commands:
+We'll have to do it slightly differently, because I am using a fasta instead of a fastq file.
+You'll need to grab a perl script and run several shell commands:

 ```sh
 wget https://github.com/bwawrik/MBIO5810/raw/master/perl_scripts/parse_hits.pl